KieraConway/CSC786/README.md

 > Speaking
 >
-> Prepare and deliver an oral presentation describing the problem formulation and <br>
+> Prepare and deliver an oral presentation describing the extended literature review and initial<br>
-> technical implementation plan from Homework 3.
-Detail the coding, software/ tool/ <br>
+> course recordings from Homework 3.
+Detail the course outline, design, introductory lectures,<br>
-> library implementation, or dataset collection strategies.
-Explain the rationale for your <br>
->  chosen approach and alignment with the original research discovery.
-Use visual aids <br>
+> and alignment with the approved topic.
+Reflect on the development process, challenges, and<br>
-> to enhance understanding.
+> engagement strategies.
+Use visual aids to enhance understanding.<br>
 >
 > <sub><i> An upload link will be provided for submission</i></sub>
 <br><br>